s0ber/npm-template/README.md

 ### Releasing

-If you want to release a new version of your package, at first, edit ```package.json```, then perform the following task.
+If you want to release and publish a new version of your package, at first, edit ```package.json```, then perform the following task.

 ```
 coffeegulp release
 ```

 It will at first run your specs.
 If they'll pass, compiled versions of your source files will be created in **lib/** folder.
+You can make this task as _prepublish_ command, but haven't found a way to cancel publishing process when tests are failing.

 ### Source files